EmiliaPsacharopoulos/HandwritingToLatex/README.md

 ###  Project Code in its Entirety
 The entire system follows the flowchart inserted above.
-It can be run by downloading the folder and running.
+It can be run by downloading the folder matlabHandwriting and running edgesd.m.
 Some things to note before running the demo:
 * You must set up the python environment in MATLAB using pyenv at the command line
 * You must load the python module nnpredict.py
 * You must change the directory to your personal location of the folder